debanjandhara/Ultimate-Dev-Guides/DSA/Sorting.md

 ### Pseudo Code
 ```
-for i from 0 to n-1:
+for i from 1 to N:
-    for j from 0 to n-i-1:
+    for j from 0 to N-i-1:
         if array[j] > array[j + 1]:
             swap(array[j], array[j + 1])
 ```